707ryanmckay707/PvP-Tic-Tac-Toe/README.md

 # PvP-Tic-Tac-Toe

-A multi round player vs player Tic-Tac-Toe game that runs in the Windows command prompt.
+A multi round player vs player Tic-Tac-Toe game that runs on Windows using the command prompt.

-Made with C++ in Visual Studio.
+Made with C++ using Visual Studio.